Nipah virus infection: Signs and symptoms

-Most people make a full recovery, although some are left with residual neurological conditions after acute encephalitis.
+Death occurs in 40-75% of cases, and some long-term side effects of infection include persistent convulsions and personality changes.
+Most survivors make a full recovery, although some are left with residual neurological conditions after acute encephalitis.
 Some cases of relapse have been reported.
-Death occurs in 40-75% of cases, and some long-term side effects of infection include persistent convulsions and personality changes.

 Transmission

 The initial case in human outbreaks of Nipah virus has always been zoonotic from exposure to contaminated secretions or tissues of infected bats or pigs.
 Subsequent human-to-human transmission of Nipah virus occurs via close contact with NiV-infected persons or exposure to NiV-infected body fluids (e.g., blood, urine, nasal secretions).

 Most experts do not classify Nipah virus as airborne, though there is consensus that transmission can—and does—occur from short-range exposure to NiV-infected respiratory droplets in close contact settings.